klecknerlab/ad_sync/README.md

 **Trigger Commands**
 * `TRIGER MASK [bit mask]⏎`: A bit mask indicated if each digital output channel is triggered.
 Triggered channels output low until triggered.
 * `TRIGER [cycles (optional)]⏎`: Activate the trigger for the specified number of cycles.  `cycles=1` is the default.
 Note that there may be a delay of up to 256 samples in outputting a triggered signal, due to the output buffering.
 Also, triggers always begin at the beginning of a cycle.

+**Bluetooth Commands**
+* `BLUETOOTH >[n]>[bluetooth name]⏎`:
+    - Set the name of the bluetooth device, and enables it
+    - Name will be saved to internal flash storage, and will remain after a reboot
+    - Name needs to be sent as binary, should be <= 64 bytes (or an error is raised)
+    - Replies with `Bluetooth enabled with name: [bluetooth name]⏎`
+    - Setting the name to an empty string disables the device (e.g. `BLUETOOTH⏎`)